Sukeltaja-Appi/main/frontend/README.md

 Expo is a set of development tools used with React Native to streamline React Native development.

-You can download the Expo Client to your smartphone in order to develop with a real device and enjoy features such as live/hot reloading, inspecting elements, testing performance and debugging.
+Expo Client can be downloaded to a smartphone in order to develop with a real device and enjoy features such as live/hot reloading, inspecting elements, testing performance and debugging.

 Or you can install [Android Studio](https://developer.android.com/studio) / [XCode](https://developer.apple.com/xcode/) and test your program using iOS or Android simulators.

 ### expo-cli

-`expo-cli` is the command line tools for expo.
+`expo-cli` is the command line interface for expo.
 Run `expo help` to get a list of commands to use.
 Most of the time you will be only starting the server (through `npm start`) or making a new build **(insert how to here)**

 `expo eject` can be used to eject the project from Expo, providing you with native projects that can be opened and built in Xcode and Android Studio.
-This can be done if the project desperately needs a native module that Expo does not support. ⚠️ WARNING! ⚠️ You probably shouldn't ever have to do this.
-Make sure you understand what you are doing.
+This can be done if the project desperately needs a native module that Expo does not support. ⚠️WARNING!⚠️ You probably should not ever have to do this.
+Make sure that you understand what you are doing.
 [More info here](https://docs.expo.io/versions/latest/expokit/eject/).